basdvreugd5/laranotes-ai/README.md

 - **Models**: persistence and simple domain behavior
 - **API Resources**: response formatting

-No service layer or custom domain abstractions are used.
+No service layer or additional domain abstractions are introduced unless complexity requires them.

+The AI summarization feature is implemented using a small Laravel AI agent rather than introducing a broader service layer.

 ---